Southern Magnolia

 Table of Contents

-Welcome to the world of Southern Magnolias (who also go by their Latin name Magnolia grandiflora).
-This magnificent native tree has been celebrated for its black-tie elegance and gorgeous-smelling flowers for centuries.
-Southern Magnolias are one of the eight magnolias native to North America (here’s a list of the other native magnolias.)
+Welcome to the world of Southern Magnolias (also known by their Latin name Magnolia grandiflora).
+This magnificent native tree has been celebrated for centuries for its black-tie elegance and gorgeous-smelling flowers.
+Southern Magnolias are one of the eight magnolias native to North America.
 In this article, we will explore how Magnolia grandiflora changes throughout the seasons, share planting tips, and celebrate this incredible native tree.

 The benefits of planting a native Southern Magnolia

 • Native trees and plants are gorgeous!
-You can have a carefree and beautiful yard with way less work and water while supporting butterflies, pollinators, and songbirds
+You can have a carefree and beautiful yard with the fuss of non-native options.

 A Southern Magnolia tree's evergreen leaves are shown with small white flowers in bloom.